 While speaking in Los Angeles, she collapsed due to complications from anemia and died a month later.
 She was only 30.
-Her gravesite is in Lewis Cemetery, Elizabethtown, New York, and was frequented by feminist admirers long after her untimely death.
+Her gravesite is in Lewis Cemetery, Lewis, New York, and was frequented by feminist admirers long after her untimely death.

 Visit New York State with Atlas Obscura Trips

 Only in Queens: Tasting Our Way Through New York’s Most Diverse Borough